koczadly/jNano/README.md

 jNano is a Java library used to interface with the official Nano node via RPC requests.
 It also includes many native utilities and tools so that a node isn't always necessary.

-Almost all of the features have been implemented, however it is still currently a work in progress.
+WebSocket support is currently in development, and will be made publicly available shortly.

 ## Usage
 ### Maven
-This project is hosted on Maven Central.
+This project is hosted on [Maven Central](https://search.maven.org/artifact/uk.oczadly.karl/jnano).
 To import this library, add the following dependency into your pom.xml:
 ```xml
 <dependency>
     <groupId>uk.oczadly.karl</groupId>